awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-getting-started-permissions.md

 ```

 **Note**
 You can restrict a user's ability to make changes to applications and resources in Application Manager by removing the following API operations from the IAM permissions policy attached to their user, group, or role\.
 Removing these actions creates a read\-only experience in Application Manager\.
+The following are all of the APIs that allow users to make changes to the application or any other related resources\.

 ```
+applicationinsights:CreateApplication
+ce:UpdateCostAllocationTagsStatus
+cloudformation:CreateStack
+cloudformation:DeleteStack
+cloudformation:UpdateStack
+cloudwatch:DisableAlarmActions
+cloudwatch:EnableAlarmActions
+cloudwatch:PutMetricAlarm
+config:PutRemediationConfigurations
+config:StartConfigRulesEvaluation
+config:StartRemediationExecution
+ecs:TagResource
 eks:TagResource
+iam:CreateServiceLinkedRole
 resource-groups:CreateGroup
 resource-groups:DeleteGroup
 resource-groups:Tag
 resource-groups:Untag
+resource-groups:UpdateGroup
+sns:CreateTopic
+sns:Subscribe
+ssm:AddTagsToResource
+ssm:CreateDocument
 ssm:CreateOpsMetadata
+ssm:DeleteDocument
 ssm:DeleteOpsMetadata
+ssm:ModifyDocumentPermission
+ssm:RemoveTagsFromResource
+ssm:StartAssociationsOnce
+ssm:StartAutomationExecution
+ssm:UpdateDocument
+ssm:UpdateDocumentDefaultVersion
+ssm:UpdateOpsMetadata
 ssm:UpdateOpsItem
+ssm:UpdateServiceSetting
+tag:TagResources
+tag:UntagResources
 ```

 For information about creating and editing IAM policies, see [Creating IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *IAM User Guide*\.
 For information about how to assign this policy to an IAM user, group, or role, see [Adding and removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html)\.